rgb-archive/spec/README.md

   performed in the mid 2019 by Maxim Orlovsky

 # RGB protocol old specification, v0.9
-1. [OpenSeals](01-OpenSeals.md) – a framework defining distributed state management mechanics used by RGB to issue and account issued assets on top of LNP/BP suite.
+1. [Seals layer](01-OpenSeals.md) – a framework defining distributed state management mechanics used by RGB to issue and account issued assets on top of LNP/BP suite.
 2. [LightningNetwork](02-LightningNetwork.md) – implementation of OpenSeals for Lightning Network channels
 3. [Wire protocol](03-Wire.md) – wire protocol for OpenSeals P2P node communications